KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 You can create a custom ``CalloutActionProvider`` by either inheriting the ``StandardCalloutActionProvider`` base class and customize the parts you want, or implement the ``CalloutActionProvider`` protocol from scratch.

-For instance, here is a custom provider that inherits ``StandardCalloutActionProvider`` and customizes the secondary actions for the `$` key:
+For instance, here's a custom provider that inherits ``StandardCalloutActionProvider`` and customizes the secondary actions for the `$` key:

 ```swift
 class CustomCalloutActionProvider: StandardCalloutActionProvider {